 Developers are, understandably, irritated by the accusations of cheating.
 The programs almost all have a setting allowing the user to roll real dice, though this is a silly way to play.
 They compile tables to show that the distribution of dice rolls is as expected, and allow the user to reset the seed of the random number generator so that they can see that the same dice rolls will come up regardless of the position on the board.
 It’s really rather easy to show that the programs do not cheat, or at least, do not cheat in the way that users think they do.

 It’s not surprising that casual players are tempted to think the computer is cheating.
-If it’s difficult to advanced players to understand why the computer makes moves that look wrong to them, it’s all the more likely that computer moves look wrong to the casual player.
+If it’s difficult for advanced players to understand why the computer makes moves that look wrong to them, it’s all the more likely that computer moves look wrong to the casual player.
 The repeated experience is to see a computer doing things that look silly, and winning anyway.
 Something must be fishy.